How to start Solid Foods with your Baby is a collaborative post.

-Cut the vegetables into fingers so that your baby is able to grab on to them with a fist and bring them up to their mouth.
+Cut the vegetables into fingers.
+Your baby can then grab on to them with a fist and bring them up to their mouth.
 Of course wait for them to cool down before you let them at it!

-Cut the banana into thirds, then peel the skin off the top half of the piece so that your baby can hold the bottom without it slipping away and gnaw at the top.
+Cut the banana into thirds.
+Then peel the skin off the top half of the piece.
+Your baby can then hold the bottom without it slipping away and gnaw at the top.

-I’ll be honest, I loathe banana, but now both of my kids love them because they ate them themselves so much early on!
+I’ll be honest, I loathe banana.
+Now both of my kids love them because they ate them themselves so much early on!

-Cut the buttered bread or toast into ‘soldiers’ so that your baby can grab on to the sticks easily and bring them up to their mouth to lick at and bite.
+Cut the buttered bread or toast into ‘soldiers’.
+Your baby can grab on to the sticks easily and bring them up to their mouth to lick at and bite.